This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 Even though we know where we’re headed, sometimes the small, but very important details escape us.
-Having a hard copy doesn’t necessarily mean printing it on paper if you don’t want to.
-The information just needs to be accessible even if you are unable to connect to wifi or data.
+Having a hard copy doesn’t necessarily mean printing it on paper and stuffing it into your backpack.
+The information just needs to be accessible on your device even without a wifi or data collection.
 So, no, in your email app doesn’t count.

 I suggest taking screen shots of your itinerary and saving them in a photo folder titled “Important Travel Docs,” or something similar.
 For iOS users, the iBooks app is a great place to organize important PDF’s.

 On the day of travel, connect with your “sitters” and confirm that they are still planning on taking care everything of things for you.
-Side note- don’t forget to bring back a small token of appreciation.
+Side note- please don’t forget to bring home a small token of your appreciation for your sitters!

 In the event any of these important documents are lost or stolen, you won’t lose the important information contained in them.

 With these copies handy, continuing your trip as planned becomes much easier.
 Wallets get lost and stolen all the time.
-Being stranded without an ID is terrifying- don’t let it happen to you.
+Being stranded without an ID is terrifying, but avoidable.
+Don’t let it happen to you.

 Place any expensive jewelry, cash, credit cards, and personal documents in a safe place.
-If you have a fireproof safe, now is the time to use it.
+If you own a fireproof safe bolted to your closet floor, now is the time to use it.

-For larger items that may not fit in a safe, avoid leaving them lying around in obvious places.
-Hide them in drawers, under the bed, etc. Anywhere where someone must actively dig for it is good.
+For larger items that may not fit in a safe, just avoid leaving them lying around in obvious places.
+Hide them in drawers, under the bed, etc. Any place where a would-be-burgler must actively dig to find it is good.

-Clean the kitchen, do the dishes, take out the trash, wipe down the bathroom, wash and put away laundry, vacuum, and do just a general tidying up.
+Clean the kitchen, do the dishes, take out the trash, wipe down the bathroom, wash and put away laundry, change your bedding, vacuum, and do just a general tidying up.

 Nothing is worse than coming home from a fun and relaxing vacation only to be faced with a boatload of chores and an all-around icky home.
 Clean before you leave, and you’ll feel like your vacation lasts just a little longer.

 It’s a good idea to clean out your refrigerator and get rid of food that will expire while you are away.
-Time doesn’t stop while you aren’t home.
-Those 2-day-old leftovers transform into week-and-a-half old leftovers by the time you return.
+Time doesn’t stop just because you aren’t home.
+Those 2-day-old leftovers will transform into week-and-a-half-old leftovers by the time you return.
 If you anticipate something going bad while you are away (and it’s not freezable), just get rid of it now.
 You’ll save yourself a disgusting job when you get home.

-With 12 hours to go, you have plenty of time to download all the books, movies, TV episodes, magazines, podcasts, or whatever you like, onto your device without running out of time, or being tempted to watch it beforehand.
+With 12 hours to go, you have plenty of time to download all the books, movies, TV episodes, magazines, podcasts, or whatever you like, onto your device.
+I find that 12 hours is just enough time for me to download everything I need, but not so much time that I’m tempted to watch everything before I leave.

 Check to see that all windows are closed and locked.
-Lock your back door (add a chair if you’re paranoid like me,) and slip pieces of wood into the tracks of your sliding doors to prevent them from opening.
+Lock your back door (and add a chair if you’re paranoid like me.)
+Slip pieces of wood into the tracks of your sliding doors to prevent them from opening.

-Secure any items you keep outside in case of severe weather.
+Secure any items you keep outside.
+Obviously, you wouldn’t want to come home to find anything missing, but this is important also in case of severe weather.
 If possible, bring anything you really don’t want stolen inside the house.
 Children’s bicycles are prime examples.

 You never know what may happen while you’re away.
 Protect your information against fire, theft, power surges, and more by simply backing up your important data.
 The more backups you have, the better.
 This way, you can enjoy your trip knowing that all of your information is safe.

-Between waiting at the airport and sitting your flight, you’ll be sedentary for a long time.
-Get some physical movement in now, before being glued to your seat.
+Between waiting at the airport and sitting on your flight, you’ll be sedentary for a long, long time.
+Get some physical movement in now, before you are glued to your seat.
 I like burn off some excitable energy with cardio, and follow with some yoga to help me relax.
 I find that this also helps me to sleep better in-flight.

 Ensure all you electronics are charged and ready to go.
-You can’t count on having access to an outlet at your gate or in-flight.
+You can’t count on having access to an outlet at your gate or at your seat on the plane.
 This includes your phones, iPads, cameras, laptops, etc. If you are in charge of packing for your family, be sure to check on the family’s electronics too.

-Tip- Try to charge everything in one place; grab a power strip if you have to.
-You’re much less likely to forget one when you aren’t running around the house at the last minute gathering iPads, phones and chargers.
+Tip: Try to charge everything in one place; grab a power strip if you have to.
+You’re much less likely to forget one when you aren’t running around the house at the last minute hunting & gathering iPads, phones and chargers.

 When you arrive at home ready to crash, the last thing you’ll want to do is prepare for tomorrow.
 Transition back into your daily groove as painlessly as possible by preparing everything you’ll need soon after your trip, before you leave.